maxime-aubry/flutter_forms/README.md

 enum EGender { male, female }
 ```

-Use this command line to get the file to get a new file named `*.reflectable.dart` into a flutter application project.
+Use this command line to get the file to get a new file named **models.reflectable.dart** into a flutter application project.

 ```console
 > flutter pub run build_runner build